Sitka-Sound-Science-Center/Data_Sharing_Agreements/README.md

 # Data Sharing Agreements: The Foundation for a Research Partnership
 Repository for data sharing agreements and white papers created by the Sitka Sound Science Center for partners in research and education.
-Please contact research@sitkascience.org if you are interested in collaborating.

 ### Contact